-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- seeking applicants?
+X

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.

+aumission for fall 2013.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted Used

 C8A SAT or ACT X

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or X

 ACT

 C8A SAT Subject Tests only X

-applic r institution will make use of the ACT in admission decisions for ants for Fall 2018, please indicate which ONE of the following a score will be used in the admissions process): C8B ACT with writing required with writing recommended with or without writing accepted X
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):